rafaelign/rafaelign/README.md

 My name is Rafael Crispim Ignácio from Brazil🇧🇷.

-🔭 I've been working as Web Developer since 2012 and currently I'm working on IT Business Analyst at DOT digital group.
+🔭 I've been working as Web Developer since 2012 and currently I'm working as Software Engineer and Product Manager.

 🌱 I'm currently learning about software engineering, more specifically about requirements engineering.
 I also study agile practices to improve software processes, especially Kanban.